bsmith89/make-bml/lesson.md

     These should be version controlled, as they are subject to change as testing is adapted to the evolving pipeline.

-    Metadata should also be version controlled, since the format and composition of the metadata is intimately linked with the analysis pipeline itself.
+    In many cases metadata _should_ be version controlled, since the format and composition of the metadata is intimately linked with the analysis pipeline itself.

 3. Aim to commit "atomic" changes to your pipeline.